Disney Genie & Lightning Lane at Walt Disney World

 - Whether or not you got a boarding group at 7:00 am or 1:00 pm, if Extended Evening Theme Park Hours are going to be offered in the park the ride is in, and you qualify for the extended hours, you can try again at 6:00 pm.
 You can get one for the extended hours even if you already got a boarding group earlier in the day!

 - If you do get into a boarding group, it will have a number.
 Disney will “call” numbers in order over the course of the day, which you can see in the My Disney Experience app.
 Make sure to check your phone fairly often over the course of the day to see how the boarding groups are moving along.
-You can also enable notifications for the My Disney Experience app, but it’s a good idea to check manually from time to time.
+You should also enable notifications for the My Disney Experience app, but it’s a good idea to check manually from time to time.

 - Once your boarding group number comes up, head to the ride entrance.
 You should have a fairly moderate wait, assuming the ride is running normally, though not as short as Lightning Lane.